moj-analytical-services/user-guidance/source/documentation/github/index.md

 All code written on the Analytical Platform should be stored in a [git repository](create-project.html) on GitHub in the [MoJ Analytical Services](organisation-management.html) organisation.
 This includes R scripts, Python scripts and Jupyter notebooks.

-### GitHub SSO
+### Join Github

-To create a GitHub account, please use [GitHub SSO](https://github.com/orgs/moj-analytical-services/sso).
+If you do not have a GitHub account, you will be prompted to create one when you join the moj-analytical-services or ministryofjustice GitHub Organisations via SSO.
+[Click here](https://github.com/orgs/ministryofjustice/sso) to join the ministryofjustice Organisation.
+[Click here](https://github.com/orgs/moj-analytical-services/sso) to join the moj-analytical-services Organisation.
 If you experience any issues using this service please contact [#ask-operations-engineering](https://mojdt.slack.com/archives/C01BUKJSZD4)

 ### Get started